-The Telefunken Elektroakustik M82 was created to cut through the crowded market competition to provide users with the superior alternative to the industry-standard kick drum and large diaphragm dynamic microphones.
+The Telefunken Elektroakustik M82 Dynamic Microphone is a robust dynamic mic that features a large 35mm diaphragm with superb low frequency capabilities.
+It is created to cut through the crowded market competition to provide users with the superior alternative to the industry-standard kick drum and large diaphragm dynamic microphones.

 - Type: Dynamic Moving Coil

 - Frequency Range: 25 Hz - 18 kHz

 - Maximum SPL (for 1% THD): 146 dB

 - Dimensions: 155 mm L x 63 mm Dia

 - 1 x Telefunken Elektroakustik M82 Dynamic Microphone

 - 1 x M 782 - Threaded Base Stand Adapter

 - 1 x SGMC-5R - 5 Meter (16.9 ft) Cable, Right Angle Female 3 Pin XLR, 3 Pin Male XLR

 - 1 x Protective Zipper Case